jiyoungj/jiyoungj.github.io/research.md

 <h4>2024</h4>

   <b>Jang, J.</b>, & Katsika, A. Focus structure and articulatory strengthening in Seoul Korean.
-To be presented at the the <em>12th International Conference on Speech Prosody</em>, Leiden, The Netherlands, July 2024.
+Poster presentation at the the <em>12th International Conference on Speech Prosody</em>, Leiden, The Netherlands, July 2024.

   <b>Jang, J.</b>, Kim, S., & Cho, T. Glottalization of non-initial vowels in marking prosodic structure in American and Australian Englishes.
-Oral presentation to be presented at the <em>19th Conference on Laboratory Phonology (LabPhon19)</em>, Seoul, South Korea, June 2024.
+Oral presentation at the <em>19th Conference on Laboratory Phonology (LabPhon19)</em>, Seoul, South Korea, June 2024.

   Katsika, A. & <b>Jang, J.</b> Prosodic encoding of focus and edge-prominence: an articulatory study of Seoul Korean.
-Oral presentation to be presented at the <em>19th Conference on Laboratory Phonology (LabPhon19)</em>, Seoul, South Korea, June 2024.
+Oral presentation at the <em>19th Conference on Laboratory Phonology (LabPhon19)</em>, Seoul, South Korea, June 2024.

 <h4>2023</h4>